All Episodes

 It wasn't that long ago, no.

-By the way, once again, the Hannity show is ahead of the curve.
+By the way, once again, the Hannity Show is ahead of the curve.

-Ami Horowitz is ahead of the curb, and you are also the lunatic that got involved, and you actually traveled with the refugees like you were one of them.
+And you were also the lunatic that got involved and you actually traveled with the refugees like you were one of them.

-On a raft across the AG and C, baby.
+On a raft across the AGNC, baby.

 I kept that part to myself.